unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 SCALA_HOME - the path to the scala installation directory SPARK_HOME - the path to the spark installation directory
 ```

-Note that in the source code, this script only exists after building the project, and that it looks for tile-generation jar files in your local maven repository.
-Therefore in order to use this script from the source code, you first need to run:
+Note that in the source code, this script only exists after you build the project.
+The built script looks for tile generation JAR files in your local maven repository.
+Therefore, to use this script from the source code, you must first run the following command:

     mvn install